 With your support, 15 families, including 18 children, will benefit from home reconstruction.
 These families have been selected based on their extreme vulnerability and the precarious condition of their current homes.
 This intervention will ensure that each family receives a safe and comfortable dwelling that includes a fully equipped bathroom and the installation of proper windows, doors, roofs and flooring.
 We will use sturdy, durable materials that can withstand heavy rain and strong winds, so families can rest easy during storms without fear of their homes collapsing.
 Caregivers and volunteers from each church will help with labour, keeping costs as low as possible.

 Your generosity plays a vital role in Compassion’s disaster relief interventions.
 Together, we can give these children and their loved ones real hope for the future—and a place they can gladly call home.

 Your gift will provide:

 Home reconstruction or renovation for 15 families, impacting 18 children:

 - Local contribution: US$13,927.58; caregivers will volunteer their labour.

 - Handling of funds: Compassion Dominican Republic will distribute funds and ensure that this intervention remains within budget.

-- Monitoring and follow-up: Churches will submit regular progress reports to Compassion’s National Office in the Dominican Republic, including any noted improvements in children’s health and hygiene habits.
+- Monitoring and follow-up: Churches will provide regular reporting to Compassion’s National Office in the Dominican Republic, which will include photos of the new homes being constructed and testimonies from benefiting families.